xpresserjs/documentation/installation.md

 <br>[Install ts-nod-dev](https://www.npmjs.com/package/ts-node-dev)

 #### Xjs-Cli (Recommended)
-xjs-cli is a command-line interface made for xpresser.
+xjs-cli is a command-line tool made for xpresser.
 It provides helpful commands that can assist you in building your application faster.
 <br>[Install Xjs-Cli](./xjs-cli.md)

 ## Installing Xpresser